Pupil Premium and PE/Sports Premium

-In the 2020/21 financial year schools will receive £1320 for each primary school child registered as eligible for free school meals at any point in the last six years and children of armed service personnel.
-Schools also receive £2300 for each child looked after by the local authority or post looked after children.
+In the 2021/22 financial year schools will receive £1345 for each primary school child registered as eligible for free school meals at any point in the last six years and children of armed service personnel.
+Schools also receive £2345 for each child looked after by the local authority or post looked after children.

 Pupil Premium spending decisions have been reached by an analysis of pupil outcome data and termly monitoring of the impact of interventions and specific programmes.
 This enables us to maximise the achievements for our children.
 The next Pupil Premium Strategy review is July 2022.